California’s 2026 Climate Reporting: What You Need To Know

 In 2024, the Acts were amended by SB 219, and in 2025, the California Air Resources Board (CARB) started an informal information-gathering for the development of regulations implementing the Acts.

 As the first reporting period approaches, this blog will review the requirements and deadlines for reporting entities based on the Acts.
-It also discusses the implications of the FAQ document recently released by CARB as it relates to the scope and requirements of the reporting programs.
+It will also provide updates on the enforcement status and implementing rules on the Acts along with CARB’s rulemaking intents.

 SB 253 – Reporting of Greenhouse Gas Emissions

-SB 253 applies to Unites States companies (“reporting entities”) with total annual revenues in excess of one billion dollars ($1,000,000,000) and that do business in California.
+SB 253 applies to United States companies (“reporting entities”) with total annual revenues in excess of one billion dollars ($1,000,000,000) and that do business in California.

 Under SB 253, the following greenhouse gas emissions need to be reported: